 Review your property and casualty insurance coverages to confirm what’s covered — and what’s not — and determine if any changes are warranted.
-If you own coastal property, the marketplace could be changing dramatically.
+If you own coastal property, the marketplace could be changing dramatically in your location.
 Check with your agent to review your coverages and get in front of any potential surprises at this year’s renewal.
-Additionally, don’t forget about your personal umbrella policy.
-Ensure the limits remain adequate and all appropriate assets are listed on the coverage such as ATVs, boats, and rental properties.
+And don’t forget about your personal umbrella policy — ensure your limits are adequate and all appropriate assets are listed on the coverage such as ATVs, boats, and rental properties.

-Education accounts require regular evaluation to make sure projected balances align with the evolving plans of young beneficiaries.
+Education accounts require regular evaluation to ensure projected balances align with the evolving plans of young beneficiaries.
 Additionally, the backdrop for college costs continues to change.
-Top-tier schools continue to push forward with tuition increases while some other institutions are starting to protect enrollment through cost decreases (published or otherwise).
+Many top-tier schools continue to push forward with tuition increases while some other institutions are starting to protect enrollment numbers through cost decreases (published or otherwise).
 Being aware of marketplace dynamics and beneficiary intentions can help you make informed funding decisions.

 Dust off your estate planning documents and confirm whether your crisis plan still meets your wishes.
-This review should include the “who” of your plan, such as:
+The review should include the “who” of your plan, such as:

 - Who’s named as: